xpack/web-doxygen/website/docs/api/classes/linkedmap.md

-<p>Adds an existing object to the ordered vector (unless another object was already added under the same key).
+Adds an existing object to the ordered vector (unless another object was already added under the same key).
 Ownership is transferred.
-Return a non-owning pointer to the newly added object, or to the existing object if it was already inserted before under the given key.</p>
+Return a non-owning pointer to the newly added object, or to the existing object if it was already inserted before under the given key.

-<p>Definition at line 123 of file <a href="/web-doxygen/docs/api/files/src/linkedmap-h">linkedmap.h</a>.</p>
+Definition at line 123 of file <a href="/web-doxygen/docs/api/files/src/linkedmap-h">linkedmap.h</a>.

 <div class="doxyProgramListing">